top of page

 Alina Simon.
 (11 September 2003).
 Education: A call to corporate.
 New Straits Times, p.8.

 h).
 Use of Language.
-Authors are responsible for delivering their papers in good English (using British rather than American spelling).
-Authors are also reminded that they are writing for an international audience and advised to avoid national colloquialisms, sexist language, and idiomatic use of language.
+Authors are responsible for delivering their paper in good English, using either entirely British or entirely American spelling in the text.
+Authors need to be consistent in the use of English.
+They are also reminded that they are writing for an international audience and advised to avoid national colloquialisms, sexist language and idiomatic use of language

 i) Refereeing Procedure.
-A minimum of two referees, as well as the editor, will review each manuscript.
-The refereeing process may take up a minimum of three months from the date of receipt.
+Each article will be reviewed double-blind with a minimum of two reviewers.
+The refereeing process may take up to a minimum of three months from the date of receipt.
 Where manuscript revisions are required, authors must ensure that books and articles cited in “References” actually appear in the text and vice versa.

 j) Plagiarism.
 Authors must not use the words, sentences, figures, or ideas of others without attribution.
-All sources must be cited at the point they are used, and reuse of wording must be limited and be attributed or quoted in the text.
-MJQR uses Turnitin or Grammarly to detect submissions that overlap with published and submitted manuscripts.
-Those found to have been plagiarized from a manuscript by other authors, whether published or unpublished, will be rejected, and the authors may incur sanctions.
-Any published articles may need to be corrected or retracted.
+All sources must be cited at the point they are used, and the reuse of wording must be limited and be attributed or quoted in the text.
+Authors need to use appropriate software to provide a report for plagiarism when submitting their manuscripts.
+Those found to have been plagiarised from a manuscript by other authors, whether published or unpublished, will be rejected and the authors may incur sanctions.
+Any published manuscripts may need to be corrected or retracted.
+(See Publication Ethics)

 k) Publishing.
-The Editorial Board reserves the right to edit papers accepted by the reviewers for publication.
+The Editorial Board reserves the right to edit manuscripts accepted by the reviewers for publication.

 bottom of page